 And it was growing at a very slow pace.
 I knew it would take quite long to build up my traffic enough to make significant money from ads and affiliate marketing.

-So when I read on Krista’s blog that she was able to work full-time in her business by offering Pinterest services — I jumped at the chance to take her course about becoming a Pinterest Manager (this was some time at the end of 2017!)
+So when I read on that blogger’s website that she was able to work full-time in her business by offering Pinterest services — I jumped at the chance to take her course about becoming a Pinterest Manager (this was some time at the end of 2017!)
 I don’t believe she offers it anymore though.